BitesizedLion/TidalRPC/README.md

 If you want to change the port, you need to edit `%programdata%\SteelSeries\SteelSeries Engine 3\coreProps.json`.

 On first use, please right-click the tray icon and select your country (it should be a 2-character code)

-### If you want to support the development of TidalRPC, you can donate at [https://www.buymeacoffee.com/caspr](https://www.buymeacoffee.com/caspr).

 ## Features